U.S. Stocks Climb on Mexico Deal

 By Avantika Chilkoti and Akane Otani

-U.S. stocks rose Monday, buoyed by relief over the White House dropping a threat to hit Mexico with tariffs on billions of dollars of goods.
+U.S. stocks rose Monday, buoyed by relief over the White House's decision to drop a threat to hit Mexico with tariffs on billions of dollars of goods.

-President Trump said tariffs on Mexican imports, which had been set to go into effect Monday, had been "indefinitely suspended" after negotiators reached a deal late Friday to slow migration over the U.S.-Mexico border.
+Treasury yields and shares of manufacturers and technology firms rose after President Trump said tariffs on Mexican imports, which had been set to go into effect Monday, had been "indefinitely suspended."

-Treasury yields bounced off their lows for the year, while shares of manufacturers and technology companies that investors have said were vulnerable to escalations in trade tensions lifted the stock market.
+Worries about the U.S.'s trade fight with China and more recently, Mexico, had sent stocks swinging and bond yields falling well below the highs they hit last year.
+The deal that Mexico and the U.S. struck late last week to avert tariffs helped reassure investors that trade tensions between the two countries are winding down for now.

 "There is a lot of noise in the market and rates are reflecting that," said Nick Maroutsos, co-head of global bonds at Janus Henderson Investors.
-While the U.S. and China's trade spat remains unresolved, Mr. Maroutsos said he thinks ultimately "a deal will get done and a soft landing is going to be more likely than a crash landing."
+While the U.S.-China trade spat remains unresolved, Mr. Maroutsos said he thinks ultimately "a deal will get done and a soft landing is going to be more likely than a crash landing."

+The Dow Jones Industrial Average climbed 123 points, or 0.5%, to 26106 in afternoon trading, heading for its sixth consecutive session of gains.
+The S&P 500 added 0.6% and the Nasdaq Composite advanced 1.3%.

-Shares of car makers also bounced higher, with Ford Motor rising 1.3% and General Motors advancing 2.3%.
+Shares of car makers also climbed, with Ford Motor rising 0.8% and General Motors advancing 1.7%.
 The two stocks have been particularly sensitive to trade tensions between the U.S. and Mexico, since the companies build a hefty chunk of their cars in Mexico.

-As bond prices retreated, so-called bond proxies in the stock market -- sectors that tend to pay hefty dividends -- also took a leg lower.
+As bond prices retreated, so-called bond proxies in the stock market -- sectors like utilities and real estate that tend to pay hefty dividends -- also took a leg lower.

-The S&P 500's real estate, utilities and consumer staples sectors fell, the only sectors of the broad index's 11 groups to post losses for the day.

-Bonds and bond proxies had rallied in past weeks as investors bet on the prolonged trade fight between the U.S. and China pushing the Federal Reserve to lower interest rates.
+Bonds and bond proxies had rallied in May as investors bet on the prolonged trade fight between the U.S. and China pushing the Federal Reserve to lower interest rates.

 Investors will get a fresh look at the health of the U.S. economy this week when May inflation figures are published Wednesday and retail sales data are released Friday.